rust-keylock/rust-keylock-shell/README.md

 ___rust-keylock-shell___ is the [Editor](https://rust-keylock.github.io/rust-keylock-lib/rust_keylock/trait.Editor.html) that manages the [rust-keylock-lib](https://github.com/rust-keylock/rust-keylock-lib) via the shell.

+# Warning

+The project has not yet received any formal / official security reviews.
+Use it at your own risk.

 # Install the shell Editor

 Provided that Rust and Cargo are [installed](https://rustup.rs/), simply issue